Instructions and Rules in Patvinsuo National Park

 The use of the trails and structures of Patvinsuo National Park for business activities is always subject to a fee, and for frequent business use, a contract with Metsähallitus (metsa.fi) is required.
 The right of use fees for specific days are paid at the Eräluvat webshop (eraluvat.fi).

 The northeastern corner of the Patvinsuo National Park belongs to the ADIZ border zone, which means that all drone operators must submit a drone flight plan to AIS Finland in advance.
-You can find instructions to prepare flight plans at AIS Finland’s website (ais.fi).
+Flight plan preparation instructions and submission forms can be found on Fintraffic ANS's aviation information service can be found on the website of Fintraffic ANS (ais.fi).
 You can also call customer service at the Koli Nature Centre for further information.
+Read more about regional restrictions and regulations, which can be found at, for example, droneinfo.fi.

 Aerial photography is prohibited in the Hiienvaara firing range located southwest of the Patvinsuo National Park.
 For this reason, there are also restrictions to flying drones in the Patvinsuo National Park.
 Check the restrictions with the Finnish Defence Forces and the Finnish Border Guard.